 It is amazing that chemists were able to combine three separate sources of aluminum into a single product.
 Aluminum is a heavy metal toxin that is slightly less toxic than mercury.
 Like mercury, aluminum in even trace amounts will persistently attack the brain and central nervous system for many years.
 It is already documented to cause Alzheimer's disease, autism, cancer, lowered fertility, and brittle bones.
 It particularly reeks havoc in the bodies of older women, since it effects the body like an estrogen substitute.
-In these women it causes breast cancers, osteoporosis, and brittle bone disease.
-Despite being listed in the Hazardous Substances Data Bank as a skin, eye, and lung irritant, sodium aluminosilicate is present in restaurant drying products, and it is intentionally placed inside some foods and spices as an anti-caking agent, with the full approval of regulators.
+In these women, it causes breast cancer, osteoporosis, and brittle bone disease.
+Despite being listed in the Hazardous Substances Data Bank as a skin, eye, and lung irritant; sodium aluminosilicate is present in restaurant drying products, and it is placed inside some foods and spices as an anti-caking agent, with the full approval of regulators.
 Aluminum is particularly bad because it accumulates deep inside the body, causing dozens of disease conditions over time.
 The body cannot normally eliminate it.
 Aluminum has become a favorite of the chemical industry, and it has become difficult to avoid.
-It is in most store-bought bread, some baking powders, pharmaceuticals, vaccines, and even the tap water.
+It is in most store-bought breads, some baking powders, pharmaceuticals, vaccines, and even the tap water.

 Kaolin causes breathing difficulties, bronchitis, decreased pulmonary (lung) function, cumulative lung damage, and stomach granulama (extreme tissue trauma).